-Much of our work has an international element and in 2020 we worked with over 230 law firms in more than 100 jurisdictions.
+Much of our work has an international element and on average we work with more than 200 law firms across 100 countries annually.
 Our work is international and cross-border in nature; we go where our clients go.
 We never compromise on the quality and consistency for which we are widely recognised.
 Our approach is shaped by the fundamental principle that complex transactions require first-class legal expertise rooted in a deep knowledge of local practice, procedures and culture.

 At Slaughter and May we also take a different approach to time; there are no set billing or time targets.
 Some ideas take a matter of seconds but can save companies millions of pounds a year.
 The type of work we do is not always measurable in minutes.
 In this way, our lawyers are free to work collaboratively, sharing expertise and knowledge, so that they can concentrate on what matters most – the quality of the work and client service.